Do you know what I saw? Wood!

 The keeping of Time (“Zeman” in Hebrew) had begun on the earth.

 I’m speaking of mythological time here because there are actually 365.25 days in a year, and this number was known long before Moses.
-What Moses is doing is negating the five days of the Egyptian calendar that were used to celebrate the five gods that come after the calendar year of 360 days of 30 days per month and 10 days per week.
+What Moses was doing is negating the five extra days of the Egyptian calendar that were used to celebrate the five gods that come after the calendar year of 360 days of 30 days per month and 10 days per week.
 Since there are no gods but the one God, so the five days dedicated to the gods are non-existent also.
 Another piece of sly humor used by Moses.
 The 360 day year is a metaphysical conceit.
 This is comic literature of an obdurant type!